ahoho/news-archives/README.md

-newsarchiver combines the [Facebook Graph API](https://developers.facebook.com/docs/graph-api) and the excellent [newspaper](http://newspaper.readthedocs.io/en/latest/) package to archive a media source's articles to a databse.
+newsarchiver combines the [Facebook Graph API](https://developers.facebook.com/docs/graph-api) and the excellent [newspaper](http://newspaper.readthedocs.io/en/latest/) package to archive a media source's articles to a database.
 Note that, since `newspaper` requires Python 3, so does this package.

 This particular marriage of APIs is designed to address the general absence of article archives across media outlets (and their RSS feeds).
-The Facebook Graph API provides historical article data by collecting urls from a given website's offical feed, and `newspaper` scrapes the resulting article's contents.
+The Facebook Graph API provides historical article data by collecting urls from a given website's official feed, and `newspaper` scrapes the resulting article's contents.

 Obviously, this limits us to the subset of articles that are posted on